top of page

 • This Section describes in more detail the concepts of TPM and covers information about the 8 pillars of TPM, the 16 major loss types for a discrete manufacturing operation, and the 8 major loss types for Process manufacturing.
 Each loss type is clearly defined.

-• 8 major losses for process manufacturing – covers the losses typified by the petrochemical. food processing, and other similar industries.
+• 8 major losses for process manufacturing – covers the losses typified by the petrochemical, food processing, and other similar industries.
 A diagram sorts the 8 loss types into four categories: working time, operating time, net operating time, and value operating time.

 Clause 5 Key performance indicators (KPIs) and Key activity indicators (KAI)